C&C 27 Association – Tools & Spare Parts

 How good should your tools be?

-One yacht-building company currently recommends Sears tools as a quality target – these are good mid-price tools that often go on sale.
-Canadian Tire also sells comprehensive mid-price socket sets for C$70-$100 that are more than adequate for most weekend mechanics; their mid-price screwdrivers and wrenches are also good value.
+What's mid-price?
+One yacht-building company recommends Sears' brand tools as a quality target – these are good mid-price tools that often go on sale.
+Canadian Tire also sells comprehensive mid-price socket sets for C$70-$100 that are more than adequate for weekend mechanics.
+Their mid-price screwdrivers and wrenches are also good value.
+Canadian Tire premium mechanics' tools are very high quality.
 Canadian Tire often has tool sales, plus you get Canadian Tire money to misplace around the house.

 Mk I